 Software makers and operating system (OS) developers will typically define specific use parameters that govern what plugins can and can’t do in their software environments.
 In practice, this means that while an audio plugin will likely be able to request microphone and speaker access (that must be approved by the end-user) the same plugin won’t be granted access to more in-depth functions that aren’t related to audio output.

 It’s worth noting that different software and OS developers have different approaches to plugin security.
 For example, Apple’s iOS ecosystem has historically favored more restrictive policies than Windows or Android, resulting in generally better security but reduced plugin functionality for users.

 Why do plugins matter?

-Plugins matter because they help take the burden off generic software solutions and instead allow users to add the functions they want, when they want them.
+Plugins matter because they help take the burden off generic software solutions.
+Instead, they allow users to add the functions they want when they want them.
 Even better?
-These plugins don’t alter the underlying code, making them easy to add or remove with any negative impact on overall software function.
+These plugins don’t alter the underlying code, making them easy to add or remove without any negative impact on overall software function.

-Just like typical software, however, plugins do require regular updates to ensure they work with the latest OS version — as a result, plugin developers must continue to support their work as connected software receives security or operational updates.
+Just like typical software, however, plugins do require regular updates to make sure they work with the latest OS version.
+As a result, plugin developers must continue to support their work as connected software receives security or operational updates.
 If they abandon the project, plugins will eventually stop working as newer software versions outpace their design framework.

 Plugins are also critical to help streamline website form and function.
-With a host of plugins to help site owners do everything from create and distribute marketing emails to personalize user content and analyze traffic data, website plugins offer key functionality without the need to worry about specific software restrictions or operational conflicts that could take websites offline.
+With a host of plugins to help site owners do everything from creating and distributing marketing emails to personalizing user content and analyzing traffic data, plugins offer key functionality without the need to worry about specific software restrictions or operational conflicts that could take websites offline.